serginf/MDM/README.md

 In the [config.js][config.properties.frontend] file, different parameters can be customized such as the port where the API is deployed or the pointers to the Metadata Storage port.

+The [webpack.config.js][webpack.config.frontend] is used to bundle all files related to the graph gui.
+Different parameters can be customized such as the output file, minification, etc.

 ### Metadata Storage
 The [Metadata Storage][mdm_storage] is a Java application which exposes its functionalities as REST APIs using Jersey webservices (note, however, that only the Metadata Frontend is supposed to interact with it).
 This subcomponent implements all algorithms necessary to generate and maintain the BDI ontology, as well as the management of its storage.
 Precisely, regarding data storage, it uses two data stores:
   - MongoDB, for system metadata such as the pointers to the different RDF graphs composing the ontology